-A separate Love Canal annual report is submitted to the NYSDEC pursuant to Section 2.C. of Appendix B of the Consent Judgement between OCC and the State of New York, effective October 7, 1994.
-It is a condensed version of the Operations and Monitoring Report, and covers those developments and activities that occurred throughout the calendar year.
-As per Section 4 of Appendix B of the Consent Judgement, GSH makes the annual report available to the public at a location accessible to local residents.
+A separate Love Canal annual report is submitted to the NYSDEC pursuant to Section 4 of Appendix B of the Consent Judgment between OCC and the State of New York.
+It is a condensed version of the Operations and Monitoring Report and covers those developments and activities that occurred throughout the calendar year.
+As per Section 4 of Appendix B of the Consent Judgment, GSH makes the annual report available to the public at a location accessible to local residents.
 The annual report is also mailed to individuals on a regular short mailing list (not to exceed 50 copies).
 This list is maintained by GSH.